-White Wine Sangria is a refreshing addition to any spring brunch.
-With this recipe and a few simple, fresh ingredients, you can easily make a citrusy orange sangria!
+Wine and Orange Juice are a staple addition to any spring brunch.
+With this recipe and a few, simple ingredients, you can combine them into one refreshing orange sangria!

 The recipe is incredibly simple, and any well-stocked bar and pantry will already have everything needed to put this together.